Color photography: Color film since the 1930s

 In 1936, the German Agfa followed with their own integral tripack film, Agfacolor Neu, which was generally similar to Kodachrome but had one important advantage: Agfa had found a way to incorporate the dye couplers into the emulsion layers during manufacture, allowing all three layers to be developed at the same time and greatly simplifying the processing.
-Most modern color films, excepting the now-discontinued Kodachrome, use the incorporated dye coupler technique, but since the 1970s nearly all have used a modification developed by Kodak rather than the original Agfa version.
+Most modern color films, excepting the discontinued Kodachrome, use the incorporated dye coupler technique, but since the 1970s nearly all have used a modification developed by Kodak rather than the original Agfa version.

 In 1941, Kodak made it possible to order prints from Kodachrome slides.
 The print "paper" was actually a white plastic coated with a multilayer emulsion similar to that on the film.
 These were the first commercially available color prints created by the chromogenic dye coupler method.
 In the following year, Kodacolor film was introduced.
 Unlike Kodachrome, it was designed to be processed into a negative image which showed not only light and dark reversed but also complementary colors.
 The use of such a negative for making prints on paper simplified the processing of the prints, reducing their cost.

+Also introduced in this period was the dye transfer process, which Eastman Kodak released commercially in 1946 under the name 'Kodak Dye Transfer'.
+Unlike the chromogenic dye coupler process used for Kodacolor prints, dye transfer was an imbibition printing method: the original color image was separated into three black-and-white negatives through red, green, and blue filters, each then used to expose a gelatin matrix film.
+Each matrix absorbed a subtractive primary dye in proportion to its relief image, and the three were transferred in sequence to specially prepared paper to produce the final print.
+The process yielded prints of exceptional color saturation and archival stability.
+Because of these attributes, dye transfer process was cherished by many high end commercial photographers and fine art photographers.
+The complicated process and costly materials kept most hobby photographers from attempting the dye transfer process.
+Eastman Kodak discontinued all dye transfer materials in 1994.